Tencent/libpag/README.md

 ## Introduction

-libpag is a real-time rendering library for PAG (Portable Animated Graphics) files that renders both vector-based and raster-based animations across most platforms, such as iOS, Android, OpenHarmony, macOS, Windows, Linux, and Web.
+libpag is a real-time rendering library for PAG (Portable Animated Graphics) files, capable of rendering both vector-based and raster-based animations across various platforms, including iOS, Android, OpenHarmony, macOS, Windows, Linux, and the Web.

-PAG is an open-source file format for recording animations.
-PAG files can be created and exported from Adobe After Effects with the PAGExporter plugin and previewed in the PAGViewer app, which you can get from [pag.io](https://pag.io), and both of them are available on both macOS and Windows.
+PAG is an open-source file format designed for recording animations.
+You can create and export PAG files from Adobe After Effects using the PAGExporter plugin and preview them in the PAGViewer app, both available on macOS and Windows.

-PAG is now being used by 40+ Tencent apps, such as WeChat, Mobile QQ, Honor of Kings Mobile Game, Tencent Video, QQ Music, and so on, reaching hundreds of millions of users.
+PAG is widely used in major Tencent apps like WeChat, Mobile QQ, Honor of Kings, Tencent Video, and QQ Music, as well as in thousands of third-party apps, reaching hundreds of millions of users.

 ## Advantages